ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2016-01-21-git_basics.md

 		git push

    Look at the web interface at
    https://github.com/USERNAME/PHY494-class and see your changes appear.

+For the rest of the semester, commit what you did during each class session to the repository.

 ## More... ##